origen-hub/origen-core-public/docs/public/index.md

 OriGen quietly solves the unsolved problem in modern computing:

-> **You cannot reason about a workflow until you can describe it fully, deterministically, and independent of runtime.**
+> **You cannot reason about a workflow robustly until you can describe it fully, deterministically, and independent of runtime.**

 Everyone else starts from execution.
 OriGen starts from **intent**.